hkore1/TargetAllelePhasing/README.md

 ## Step 4: Combine, align and trim
 Run 'join_phased_sequences_ambiguities.sh' from the directory containing the '2_Phased_Sequences' folder.
 This joins the IUPAC-coded sequences of all samples into multifasta files for each locus.

 These files can then be aligned and trimmed/cleaned however is preferred.
+The steps we used for this are detailed in the bloodwood eucalypt paper.